 Permits are required on all Helena College parking properties.
-Permits are obtained by application from the Cashier's Office at the Donaldson and Airport campuses for a \$15 fee and are valid for each academic year.
+Permits are obtained by application from the Cashier's Office at the Donaldson campus and at the Airport campus bookstore for a \$15 fee and are valid for each academic year.
 Authorized temporary permits, good for one day, are available from the Helena College Welcome Center.
 Parking permits must be clearly displayed and visible from the outside of the vehicle.
 Citations for unpermitted vehicles or vehicles parked in a hazardous manner are \$10.
 Please review the parking application for all parking requirements.
 In the event a vehicle is towed, the owner will be responsible for all associated fees.
 Penalties for violation of handicapped parking laws will be applied to the fullest extent of the law.